notZylo/notZylo/README.md

 I'm a software engineer with over 6 years of experience.

 ### Some of my skills include:
-- Programming languages such as Kotlin, Java, Python, JavaScript, and a few others
+- Programming languages such as Kotlin, Java, Python, JavaScript, CSS, Vanilla JS, C, C#, C++
 - Artificial intelligence and machine learning
 - Backend development and engineering
 - Malware creation, threat analysis, reverse engineering, and penetration testing